stephenmckeon/phrg-test-doubles-lab/README.md

 arg = double("descriptive name for this double", call_to_google: true)
 ```

 This line creates an `arg` variable that holds a `double` object.
-This object has a name of `"descriptive name"`, and then a value of `true` that will be returned when `#call_to_google` is called on it.
+This object has a name of `"descriptive name"`, and then a value of `true` that will be returned when `#call_to_google` is called on `arg`.

 ```ruby
 expect(method_under_test(arg)).to eq(Record.find(name: "foo"))
 ```

-In this line, our `arg` double is passed to `method_under_test`.
+In this line, our `arg` double object is passed to `method_under_test`.
 We expect this invocation to return a `Record` object with a `name` of `foo`.

 ## Solving This Lab

 To solve this lab, replace the application objects within the test file with `double`s.
 In each example, you can remove the first three lines that create a `tree`, `branch`, and `leaf` instance.
-Instead, replace these lines with a `double` named 'leaf' that creates the functionality needed to pass the given expectations.
+Replace these lines with a `double` named 'leaf' that creates the functionality needed to pass the given expectations.
 Leave the `expect`ations unchanged.

 ## Types of Test Doubles